 Able and Able Lending are located online here: https://www.ablelending.com/.
 Their physical address is here:

 They have been in business since 2009 as a hybrid lender (they offered crowdfunding, P2P lending and traditional installment loans).
-Initially, customers were able to choose between getting their funding from online lender Able Lending, their friends and family, or a mixture of both.
+Initially, customers had a choice.
+They were able to choose between getting their funding from online lender Able Lending, their friends and family, or a mixture of both.

 Able offers what they refer to as “a new kind of loan”.
-They offer SBA Loans and also Debt Refinancing.
+They offer SBA loans and also debt refinancing.

 Able offers SBA 7 (a) Loans.
 See: https://www.sba.gov/blogs/sbas-7a-loan-program-explained for more information.

 Depending upon company size (such as number of employees, amount of annual revenue, etc.), the SBA offers loans through lenders, including Able.
 These loans cover fixed asset needs such as the capital needed for purchasing equipment, furniture, or machinery.
 Loans can also cover buying fixtures, supplies, material, etc. Terms (these are defined by the SBA) go up to 25 years.

 Rates can be fixed or variable.
 There are no fees for loans up to $150,000.
 Rates are 3% of the guaranteed portion for loans from $150,001 to $750,000.
-Plus rates are 3.5% of the guaranteed portion up to $1 million for loans from $750,001 to $1 million and 3.75% above $1 million.
+Plus, rates are 3.5% of the guaranteed portion up to $1 million for loans from $750,001 to $1 million and 3.75% above $1 million.